I'm Rachel, a UX / UI designer & researcher and a recent graduate from NC State University.

 I got here.

 My designer-like tendencies started at a very young age.
 Long before I knew the meaning of information architecture, I was obsessed with organizing, categorizing, and making sense of information.
 I spent many a vacation day sorting and re-sorting rocks I’d found.
-At any big family event, I’d survey everyone’s favorite colors or favorite shapes and create graphs based on my findings.
+At any big family event, I’d survey everyone’s favorite colors or favorite shapes and create graphs and drawings based on my findings.

 And that's when I discovered my passion: design.